bparanj/crystal/programming/iac/docs/basics/egress.md

 2. Restrict access from your resources to external networks or services.
 3. Limit the protocols and ports that your resources can use for outbound communication.

-Egress rules are typically used to:
+Egress rules are  used to:
 - Allow your resources to communicate with other resources within the VPC.
 - Permit outbound internet access for software updates, patches, or external service dependencies.
 - Control outbound traffic to specific IP addresses or security groups for security purposes.